-Our effective tax rate is primarily impacted by tax rates in China and Hong Kong, the U.S. federal income tax rate, apportioned state income tax rates, the generation of credits and deductions available to the Company as well as changes in valuation allowances and certain non-deductible items.
-We had a net deferred income tax liability of approximately \$8.9 million and a net deferred income tax asset of approximately \$12.9 million as of October 3, 2022 and September 27, 2021, respectively.
-The decrease in the deferred income tax asset was primarily due to the recording of a net deferred income tax liability of \$22.9 million related to the Telephonics' acquisition.
+Our effective tax rate is primarily impacted by the mix of foreign and U.S. income, tax rates in China and Hong Kong, the U.S. federal income tax rate, apportioned state income tax rates, the generation of credits and deductions available to the Company as well as changes in valuation allowances and certain non-deductible items.
+We had a net deferred income tax liability of approximately \$51.1 million and a net deferred income tax asset of approximately \$10.2 million as of April 3, 2023 and April 4, 2022, respectively.
+The decrease in the deferred income tax asset was primarily due to the recording of a full valuation allowance for the U.S. in the last quarter of 2022.